 The truth is that 85% of companies use internships to hire their staff.

 However, doing an internship doesn’t have to be a step backwards, even though it may feel like it at the time.
 Something that more and more young Europeans are doing is taking the opportunity to move abroad and experience a new culture.

 - Less competition: You may have discovered the big secret, but that doesn’t mean that the rest of the competition has.
-They’re most likely off to Thailand for the summer.
-Get in there before they get back!
+They’re most likely off for Christmas or haven't even started looking.

 Taking on a relatively low level of responsibility, learning new skills and new languages, meeting new people and potentially travelling to an exciting new destination doesn’t sound too bad to me.

-The thing to remember about the modern day internship is that it is no longer a role where the person is overlooked and limited to keeping the coffee supply flowing.
+The thing to remember about the modern day internship is that it is no longer a role where the person is merely making everyone coffee.
 Interns are given a lot more responsibility from day one.